Most consumers love a deal. However, some of us spend untold time searching for the best possible bargains.

 Perhaps you could benefit from some perspective: the time you spend hunting for deals and trying to save that last penny may not be worth it.
 While you can quantify how much money you save by shopping around, you may not realize the opportunity costs of deal-hunting: it often comes at the cost of your time.

 You may have a vague sense of the fact that “time is money,” but this might not be telling enough.
 You can find the approximate value of an hour of your time by dividing your annual income by 2,000 (or, more easily, by disregarding the last three digits of your annual income and dividing the result by 2.)

 Based on your “hour’s worth of money” or some fraction thereof, set a cost threshold, say $15, for the cost per hour you could spend bargain-hunting.
 Unless you’re saving as much as this cost threshold, deal-hunting is quite simply a waste of your time and money.
-So, don’t poke around the internet for a better deal or follow an auction on eBay if you’re saving less than $15 per hour spent deal-hunting.
-Similarly, don’t run to the Costco at the other end of town just to save a dime a gallon on 20 gallons of gas.
+So, don’t poke around the internet for a better deal on a weeklong vacation renting a party bus in Clearwater or follow an auction on eBay if you’re saving less than $15 per hour spent deal-hunting.
+Don’t run to the Costco at the other end of town just to save a dime a gallon on 20 gallons of gas.

 I’ve written previously that life is all about values and the priorities you assign to those values.
 Therefore, decide which choices in your life really matter and focus your time and energy there.
 Let numerous other opportunities pass you by.

 Another part of leading a wise and meaningful life is not always seeking the best but instead making good-enough choices about the things that matter and not concerning yourself too much about the things that don’t.

 Idea for Impact: Don’t spend more time on a task unless it really warrants this in terms of “time-is-money.”
 As the American Philosopher Henry David Thoreau said, “The price of anything is the amount of life you exchange for it.”